sflems/led-board-manager/README.md

 ## Description
 Designed as a solution to manage the NHL LED Scoreboard project by [Joel Joannisse](https://github.com/riffnshred).

 The app uses a Django webserver to manage profiles in a simple SQLite database.
 Users can access the web interface which can be hosted on their local machine or network.
 The current `config.schema.json` found in the `nhl-led-scoreboard/config` directory generates an easy to use form to create a `config.json` file.
 At the moment, configurations you edit are validated against this current schema exclusively.
-It the saves a new `config.json` in the `nhl-led-scoreboard/config` directory.
+It saves a new `config.json` in the `nhl-led-scoreboard/config` directory.
 The app also has the ability to backup configurations to file from the dashboard.

 JSON can also be edited manually in the `/admin` interface. __Be Careful!__ The entries in the admin panel are currently __not__ validated against the config schema.
 This allows you to enter custom configurations during testing.